 - On the Assign Drive Letter Or Path page, the default is to assign the next available drive letter to the new volume.
 You can also mount the volume on an empty NTFS folder on an existing volume.
 Click Next.

-- On the Format Volume page of the New Striped Volume Wizard, choose the format¬ting options for the new volume.
-Windows 11/10/8/7/Vista supports only NTFS formatting from the Disk Management snap-in.
+- On the Format Volume page of the New Striped Volume Wizard, choose the formatting options for the new volume.
+Windows 11/10 supports only NTFS formatting from the Disk Management snap-in.
 Click Next.

 - Click Finish on the summary page to create the volume.
 If the disks are basic disks, you’ll be warned that this operation will convert them to dynamic disks.
 Click Yes to convert the disks and create the striped volume.

-The physical disks in a striped volume do not need to be identical, but there must be unused space available on each disk that you want to include in the volume.
+The physical disks in a striped volume do not need to be identical, but unused space must be available on each disk that you want to include in the volume.
 You cannot increase the size of a striped volume after it is created.

 To change the size of a striped volume, you must first complete the following steps: